Kasou Taishou: International broadcast

 The show is also aired internationally in some countries.
 Hong Kong airs this programme under the name of "全民創意爭霸賽" on the i-CABLE Entertainment Channel with Cantonese dubbing, while in Taiwan it was aired under the name "超級變變變".
 Indonesia, Malaysia and Singapore on the other hand airs it under the name of Masquerade.
-The Indonesian and Singaporean broadcasts under this title are aired dubbed, on MNCTV in Indonesian and MediaCorp okto in English respectively, whereas the Malaysian broadcast on TV3 is aired with Malay subtitles. in Thailand broadcast on Channel 9 MCOT in title named "Game Za Tha Kuen (เกมซ่าท้ากึ๋น)".
+The Indonesian and Singaporean broadcasts under this title are aired dubbed, on RCTI and MNCTV in Indonesian and MediaCorp okto in English respectively, whereas the Malaysian broadcast on TV3 is aired with Malay subtitles. in Thailand broadcast on Channel 9 MCOT in title named "Game Za Tha Kuen (เกมซ่าท้ากึ๋น)".
 Southeast Asia also airs it as Masquerade (year) on Sony Gem TV aired every Christmas Day.

 In the Philippines, the version of the show airs on GMA Network as part of Bilib Ka Ba Nights block of the network under the name of Masquerade and hosted by Ariel Villasanta and Maverick Relova, it ran from August 20, 2008 until March 11, 2009.